National Clarion Cycling Club: Modern Clarion movement

 Since 2007, the Clarion Cycling Club has doubled its membership to over 2,000 members across some 14 sections.
-In 2018, the club had active sections in Brighton & Hove, Cotswold, Fenland, Heanor, Gosport, Ironbridge, Lancashire (Barnoldswick, Blackpool, Clitheroe), Greater Manchester (Bolton, Bury, Manchester, Saddleworth, Stockport), London, North Cheshire, Nottinghamshire (Nottingham, Tuxford), Scotland (Coatbridge, West Lothian), Sunderland, Teesside, and Yorkshire (Calder, Yorkshire Coast).
+In 2024, the club had active sections in Brighton & Hove, Cotswold, Fenland, Heanor, Gosport, Ironbridge, Lancashire (Barnoldswick, Blackpool, Clitheroe), Greater Manchester (Bolton, Bury, Manchester, Saddleworth, Stockport), London Clarion Cycle Club, North Cheshire, Nottinghamshire (Nottingham, Tuxford), Scotland (Coatbridge, West Lothian), Sunderland, Teesside, and Yorkshire (Calder, Yorkshire Coast).
 A 'private' membership category caters for members who do not live close to a regional section or who do not want to join a local club.

 Today the Clarion stands less for political activism and more for all forms of cycle activities, including cycle touring, sportives, time trials, road, track and cyclo-cross racing.
 The staple diet of the Clarion cyclist is the club run, an organised group ride, usually at a weekend, covering distances from 20 miles to over 100 miles in a day.

 The club has a biannual newsletter, Boots and Spurs, and holds an annual conference.

 In June 2021, an AGM of the National Clarion Club voted to remove a reference to socialism from its constitution.
 A majority of members felt it was "divisive and non-inclusive".
 Two-thirds voted to replace “support for the principles of socialism” with support for “fairness, equality, inclusion and diversity”.
 Critics accused the club of "trying to erase history" and warned the step may lead to a breakaway organisation.